 - Your information is confidential.
-Once accepted, Learning Strategists will contact you to determine your needs and put appropriate academic supports in place.
+Once accepted, Accessibility Services will contact you to determine your needs and put appropriate academic supports in place.

-- Learning Strategists are available for ALL students to support their academics; from study and test taking tips to full on support with accommodations, we are here to enhance your approach to learning.
+- Learning Strategists and Accessibility Services staff are available for ALL students to support their academics; from study and test taking tips to support with academic and service accommodations, we are here to enhance your approach to learning.

-- Based on individual need, students can receive support using assistive technology, individual or group tutoring, and test accommodations to name a few of the services offered.
+- Based on documented need, students can receive a variety of supports such as, but not limited to, assistive technology, individual or group tutoring, and test accommodations (quiet space, extra time, reader and scribe).
 For a comprehensive list of Accessibility Services and how we can help, view the full list of services here.

-- Learning Strategist may assist students with accessing potential funding sources.
+- Accessibility Services staff may assist students with accessing potential funding sources.
 Be sure to provide all documented disability information.

-- Book an appointment early with a Learning Strategist to determine and finalize your Individual Learning Plan, don’t wait for school to start!
+- Book an appointment early with Accessibility Services to determine and finalize your individual accommodation/learning plan (IAP); do not wait for classes to start!

 Transitioning Life to College: A Right-Start Support Program

-- At NBCC we know students often arrive feeling overwhelmed and we want to provide opportunity for students to ask questions and start the year off right.
-With this early start program, TLC provides students the opportunity to make small changes with huge impact to approach your learning.
+- At NBCC we know students often arrive feeling overwhelmed and we want to provide an opportunity for students to ask questions and start the year off right.
+With this early start program, TLC provides students tools and strategies to help make small changes with huge impact to approach your learning.